 12 condo painting mistakes Toronto homeowners make

-I've painted over 1,500 Toronto condos.
+I've painted hundreds of Toronto condos.
 Some of those were first-time jobs.
 A lot were fix-ups—repainting work done wrong by a previous painter or a DIY attempt that didn't hold up.
 The same mistakes come up over and over.

 Some of these cost a few hundred dollars.
 Others cost thousands when a full repaint is needed 18 months after the last one.
 None of them are hard to avoid if you know what to watch for.